↑

 Benefits Of Protein For Women

 Everyone is talking about protein, but my experience started long before it was trendy.
 Last year, I wrote a post about my menopause journey.
 One of the things that had a profound effect on how I felt and my weight was protein.
-There’s so much information out there that it’s overwhelming.
-In this post, let’s discuss why we all need it and the impressive benefits of protein!
-We’ll also discuss some lazy ways to get protein because increasing your protein intake doesn’t have to be complicated.
+There’s so much information available that it can be overwhelming.
+In this post, let’s explore why we all need protein and its impressive benefits.
+We’ll also discuss some easy ways to get protein because it doesn’t have to be complicated.
 The easier you make it, the more likely you are to hit your goals.
-Be sure to scroll all the way to the end for your free high-protein grocery list PDF!

 Like so many other women going through menopause and perimenopause, my first symptom of menopause was weight gain.
 It just kept coming, and nothing I was doing was working.
-I was limiting calories, walking SO much, and doing everything that I thought was right.
+I was limiting calories, walking SO much, and doing everything I thought was right.
 What I wasn’t doing was giving my body what it needed.

 Health and wellness are not one-size-fits-all.
 What works for me may not work for you.
 This isn’t medical advice.
-I’m sharing my journey with protein and how it significantly impacted my weight and how I felt in hopes that it will help you.
+I’m sharing my journey with protein and how it helped me feel my best, in hopes that it will help you.
+Be sure to scroll all the way to the end for your free high-protein grocery list PDF!

 Benefits Of Protein For Women